Dickson

 Dickson features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households account for 53.3% of all households, consisting of 17.5% couples with children, 27.3% couples without children, and 6.8% single parent families.
-Non-family households make up the remaining 46.7%, with lone person households at 33.3% and group households comprising 13.7%.
+Family households account for 53.3% of all households, including 17.5% couples with children, 27.3% couples without children, and 6.8% single parent families.
+Non-family households constitute the remaining 46.7%, with lone person households at 33.3% and group households comprising 13.7%.
 The median household size is 2.2 people, which is smaller than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households